telerik/teststudio-docs/docs/automated-tests/desktop-testing/desktop-test.md

 > **Tip**
 > <br>
 > <br>
-> If you attempt to initiate a recording session in a desktop test, before it is configured, the __Desktop Config Wizard__ pops up and lets you choose the application to automate.
+> If you try to initiate a recording session in a desktop test, before this is configured, the __Desktop Config Wizard__ pops up and lets you choose the application to automate.

 ## Choose the Desktop Application to Automate